 - Learning-style preferences for visual/audio presentations and/or interactivity with other people.

 - Desire to study specific exam-style questions and to benefit from multiple expert lecturers teaching to established exam blueprints.

-“[Both of the courses I took] were appealing because of their structure,” says Dr. Roy Kao, who achieved his initial ABIM internal medicine board certification in 2011 and certified in pediatrics the following year.
+“[Both of the courses I took] were appealing because of their structure,” said Dr. Roy Kao, who achieved his initial ABIM internal medicine board certification in 2011 and certified in pediatrics the following year.
 “Over the course of about a week, different experts in subspecialty fields and general medicine went over important high-yield topics in a systematic fashion that is attuned to the content specifications and previous question formats of the board exams.”

 Reputation, Time, and Cost

 In choosing specific internal medicine board review courses, most physicians appear to strongly consider producer reputation, time, and cost.
 For example, in studying for his spring 2014 ABIM recertification exam, general internist Dr. Reynaldo Alonso of the Bronx, NY knew his learning preference would be for a live course: